ROS-Aerial/community/README.md

 - Members: Joining the meetings, participate with discussions.
 Although not necessary to be a member, they can also propose and/or join subcommitteers

-These rules are for the official TC assigned working group here for reference:
+These rules are for the official TSC assigned working group here for reference:
 _Working Group members may act in one or more of the following roles:_

 _* **Member**_